jian01/solved_probabilistic_graphical_models_principles_and_techniques/README.md

-# Solved "Probabilistic Graphical Models: Principles and Techniques"
+# Solved exercises for "Probabilistic Graphical Models: Principles and Techniques"

 This is an attempt of having fun and learning graphical models.